-Identifiers and dataset versioning - Services for Research
+Identifiers and Dataset Versioning - Services for Research

 Persistent identifiers are used when citing and managing research data and information.
-Persistence in a digital context always means good lifecycle management.
+Persistence in a digital context always means good life cycle management.
 Identification implies that the object or content the identifier represents doesn't change over time.
 A persistent identifier is globally unique and documented.
 A persistent identifier should be machine actionable, so that it for instance resolves to a web page that (re)presents the content.

 The FAIR data principles require that sustainable and trustworthy research data management and citation is enabled by persistent identifiers.
 The Finnish research information ecosystem relies on linked data, which also requires persistent identifiers.
 Linked data often relies on so called cool URIs, which calls for additional attention when choosing domain names to keep them persistent.
 Link rot or content drift should not be allowed.
 A persistent identifier should never be reused.

 It is essential that references and links are accurate for research to be replicable.
 If a new dataset version is created it should have a new unique identifier.
 Citation should be made clear and references between dataset versions unambiguous and machine readable.

 Persistent identifiers offer managed ways to link and tag digital information.
 By using identifiers like DOI or ORCID when you publish or cite data, the linking is protected despite changes in names or organisation.
 Identifiers are globally unique, which means that you can be sure you have the correct dataset at your hands or that you get credit for your publications.

 You can read more about the researcher and contributor id ORCID and about guidelines for data citation .
 Do not hesitate to contact the research data services or library in your own organisation for further help.
 The more persistent identifiers you can include in your work flows, the better and easier is your information management.